“Don’t be afraid to be different, don’t be afraid that people will point and say things about you. The truth is, this difference – people like it.”

-Today, there are nearly 400 stores across the world, from Johannesburg and Sydney to Seoul and Beirut.
-As befitting their rock n’ roll aesthetic, they’ve created pieces for Iron Maiden, Johnny Depp, The Who and Metallica, collaborated with Pete Doherty and Emily Ratajkowski, and branched out into jewellery, watches and fashion accessories.
+Today there are nearly 400 stores across the world, from Johannesburg and Sydney to Seoul and Beirut.
+As befitting their rock n’ roll aesthetic, they’ve created pieces for Iron Maiden, Johnny Depp, The Who and Metallica, collaborated with Pete Docherty and Emily Ratajkowski, and branched out into jewelry, watches and fashion accessories.

 The one thing that keeps him grounded is Shabbat.

 “My colleagues see me buried in my books, peaceful, spiritual, absorbed, and they love it, they all want it.
-Even my tzitzit.
-I never tuck them in.
+Even my (black) tzitzit.
 And the guys at work love them.
 They think they’re so cool.
 They want their own.
 This is what I’m saying – people like difference.

 “So, if you are Jewish – be yourself, study your story, study the meaning and the mitzvot.
 It’s amazing, so good.
 You can work in fashion, or in any kind of business, and keep Shabbat, keep the mitzvot.
 No problem – you can do it.”

 He says the Shabbat project is a good place to start.

 “The Shabbat Project is just one Shabbat.
 Shabbat is the trendiest thing in the world.
 Do it.
 It will change your life.”